EzraParsons1/rockfish-lowcov-methylation/README.md

   ## Files
   - `simulate.py` — read-count simulator with known ground truth
+  - `estimators.py` - runs one of 5 methylator shrinkage estimators
+  - `benchmark.py` - how well does each method improve the estimate of p? (main experiment)
   - `crossover.py` — does shrinkage help the clock? (secondary experiment)
   - `figures/` — benchmark plots